 Child Bug Out Bags

-For smaller children, keep a backpack carrier near the door and the bag(s).
+For smaller children, keep a backpack child carrier near the door and the bag(s).

 - Complete change of clothes, including seasonal hat